 What to do there

 Without exaggerating we can say that Pasir Panjang is the best beach we have ever seen.
 Several kilometres of white sand lined by coconut palm trees and most of the time almost abandoned.
 The sand is so soft that you just want to cover yourself with it.
-Better avoid weekends when locals come.
+Better avoid weekends when locals come and play their loud karaoke.

 The beach is located on west coast of Kei Kecil, just 12km from Langgur.
 It has officialy 2 parts – southern part called NgurBloat, where you will pay entrance fee of 10.000Rp and Ohoililir on north, which is less visited and without entrance fee.
 Both parts are connected, so you can easily drive a scooter on the beach from one to another.
 If you walk on the beach even more to the north you will find very secluded place with small wooden shelters which is usually totally empty even on the weekends.
 Great place to hang hammock and enjoy your dose of paradise.